ubaldot/vim-poptools/README.md

 ### Commands

-At the moment the following is what you can show the following in popups.
+At the moment the following is what you can show in popups.
 I guess what the commands do is self-explanatory:

 ```
 :PopupFindFile